Teradata/product-help/Console/en/PartialBackups/Backups-Partial-Create-Schedule-GS.md

 # Create and Schedule Partial Backups

-When creating and scheduling backup backup jobs, you can do the following:
+When creating and scheduling backup jobs, you can do the following:

 * Enable or disable the job.
 * Select objects to include or exclude.